For the Love of Gardening

 2018: update; I have used these anvil secateurs a lot and wanted a second pair.
 They are so easy to use, so easy on the hands for thicker branches and make my pruning a breeze.

-I contacted the company to see where I could find another pair.
+I contacted the company (Holland Imports, who distributes them in Canada) to see where I could find another pair.
+(Sheridan Nurseries)

 My contact was very pleasant and helpful ... and in this day and age, this kind of service is so essential.